Dichotomic probability representation of quantum states

 It is worth noting that a possibility to reconstruct the matrix elements of the density operator in discrete basis was suggested in~\cite{PRL1995} without obtaining the dichotomic probability representation of the density matrix; it was related to experiments where photon-number distributions were measured to determine the density matrices of photon states.

-Upon elaborating on previous conjectures~\cite{ChernegaJRLR-2-2017}-\cite{MA-Entropy}, we proved that it is possible to define reduced matrices from the original qu-Nit, where $N=nm$, and obtain smaller $n n$- and $m m$-dimensional matrices, which keep the properties of the initial matrix $\rho=\rho^\dagger$, Tr\,$\rho=1$, and $\rho\geq 0$ of being states.
-The theorem can be extended iteratively to matrices with $N=n_1n_2\cdots n_m$.
+Upon elaborating on previous claims~\cite{Chernega-JRLR,Chernega-JPCS,RitaEntropy,PS-Milestones,Julio-Entropy,MA-Entropy} we proved that it is possible to define reduced matrices from the original qudit, where $d=nm$, and obtain smaller $n n$- and $m m$-dimensional matrices, which keep the properties of the initial matrix $\rho=\rho^\dagger$, Tr\,$\rho=1$, and $\rho\geq 0$ of being states.
+The theorem can be extended iteratively to matrices with $d=n_1n_2\cdots n_m$.

 We obtained new relations for the determinants and eigenvalues of reduced states.
-We derived new inequalities, including entropic inequalities for the matrix elements of the qu-Nit, which provide new relations for its matrix elements.
+We derived new inequalities, including entropic inequalities for the matrix elements of the qudit, which provide new relations for its matrix elements.
 These inequalities can be employed to control the accuracy of experiments where density matrix elements are reconstructed, in particular by using tomographic methods.